Technically, less than five, but who is counting, right?

 Lesson 4 – Photography Books are Doorstops

-The moment you are given a reading list by your lecture and venture into the library, you soon realise that your backpack just won’t cut it to carry the books home.
+The moment you are given a reading list by your lecturer and venture into the library, you soon realise that your backpack just won’t cut it to carry the books home.
 You will have to invest in a suitcase or spend a lot of time in the library.
 A typical reading list will consist of at least 10 texts (books) and most of them are as thick as bibles and quite heavy.
 And if it is published with a hard cover, be assured that the library will purchase those over softcovered ones for the longevity of the book.
 Let’s just say as I wrote my dissertation, my bag of choice was a bag with wheels to ferry my research books back and forth.
 It got to a point I just purchased the ones I wanted to add into my collection to avoid carrying them around.
 Yah for African Photography books.

 Lesson 5 – Having Support Helps

 Be it at home, at work or on campus, having that support helps you get through it all.
 University is not for everyone as it is not easy, but if you decide to go, having people encourage you along the way gives your something to look forward to when it all ends.
 In my case, I had two young children and my family and friends have been a tremendous help physically and emotionally.
 I haven’t seen or spoken to most of my friends for months, but their words of encouragement helped me through it.
 When I was deferring my credits, my personal tutor helped me through it.
 Even having support from my peers really helped as we kept encouraging each other when times were getting tough and deadlines getting the better of us.
 In campus especially, there was always someone available to help you through any struggles you were experiencing as a student.

 I know I have left loads out, but I don’t want to be a bore.
 So, I will leave it there and just say, follow your own heart and path.
 You are the master of your own destiny.
 Mine was to go to university and see it through and I did.
 Now for the next chapter.

 Let me conclude this post by sharing with you a personal story.